In spite of the title here, any local business (meaning businesses that serve a local audience) may want to check this out.

 - Have them send an e-mail to a particular e-mail address.
 This will opt them in.

 - Have them visit the form on a page whose URL you chose when you first set up the list.
+This can include the beautiful lead capture pages that are included.
+You do not even need your own website -- RocketResponder can host this page online for you.
+No extra cost.

 - Collect addresses through other software, explained later in this review.